2014 Seattle Sounders FC season: Additional suspensions

 Clint Dempsey was suspended for two matches by the MLS Disciplinary Committee for "violent conduct" during the home match against Toronto FC on March 15, 2014.
 He was eligible to return for the away match against Portland Timbers on April 5, 2014.

 Transfers

-The 2013-2014 offseason was a very active one for Sounders FC, especially compared to years past and to other teams in MLS.
 For transfers in, dates listed are when Sounders FC officially signed the players to the roster.
 Transactions where only the rights to the players are acquired are not listed.
 For transfers out, dates listed are when Sounders FC officially removed the players from its roster, not when they signed with another club.
 If a player later signed with another club, his new club will be noted, but the date listed here remains the one when he was officially removed from Sounders FC roster.